 The County may issue long-term debt when it is deemed that capital improvements should not be financed from current revenues or short-term borrowings.
 Long-term debt will not be used to finance current operations or normal maintenance.
-Longterm debt will be structured such that financial obligations do not exceed the expected useful economic life of the project(s) financed.
-Long-term debt will be structured with a level or declining payment structure, unless the County determines that a Balloon Debt structure is in the best interest of its citizens and additionally complies with T.C.A. § 9-21-134 and its Balloon Debt Management Plan, as attached as Exhibit A. The second as exhibit A.
+Long-term debt will be structured such that financial obligations do not exceed the expected useful economic life of the project(s) financed.
+Long-term debt will be structured with a level or declining payment structure, unless the County determines that a Balloon Debt structure is in the best interest of its citizens and additionally complies with T.C.A. § 9-21-134 and its Balloon Debt Management Plan, as attached as Exhibit A.

 - i.
 Serial and Term Debt.
 Serial and Term Debt may be issued in either fixed or variable rate modes to finance capital infrastructure projects; - ii.
 Capital Outlay Notes ("CONs").
-CONs may be issued to finance capital infrastructure projects with an expected life up to twelve years; or and the second of the second o - iii.
+CONs may be issued to finance capital infrastructure projects with an expected life up to twelve years; or - iii.
 Capitalized Leases.
 Capitalized Leases may be issued to finance infrastructure projects or equipment with an expected life not greater than its expected useful life.